“Distinguished by an exquisite design and premium quality materials in order to echo the ethos of the Leica brand.”

 — Leica Fotografie International Magazine

-With an unwavering pursuit of perfection, Draper and Hipsley spare no detail, personally investing their time.
-Our small team, including Matt, Matt, Toby, and Kate, manages all design, engineering, machining, and assembly.
+• With an unwavering pursuit of perfection, Draper and Hipsley spare no detail, personally investing their time in SUB13.
+Their small team of four, including Toby Barnhill and Kate Powell, manages all design, engineering, machining, and assembly.

-Production Runs include underwater housing designs for Leica M and Leica Q cameras and have supported distinguished artists such as Leica Oskar Barnack Award winner Narelle Autio, while remaining central to Matt Draper’s own practice.
+Production Runs include underwater housing designs for Leica M, Leica Q, and Leica film cameras, and have supported artists such as Leica Oskar Barnack Award winner Narelle Autio, while remaining central to Draper’s own practice.

-SUB13 continues to innovate through new projects, shaped by art, science, and the ocean, driving the ongoing evolution of our industrial design team.
+SUB13 continues through new designs shaped by art, science, and the ocean.

 FEATURED BUILD